andrey-lepekhin/andrey-lepekhin.github.io/_posts/2018-07-07-Do-you-update-your-model-with-your-actual-experiences.md

 * Rigorous work-life balance ✔
 * Therapy, friends, commitment devices, etc. ✔

 Doing all this does indeed provide me with a higher baseline happiness[^1].
-Still, I’ve managed to fool myself into treating all living-in-the-moment advise[^2] as a ‘list of goals that will bring happiness when completed’.
+Still, I’ve managed to fool myself into treating all living-in-the-moment advise[^2] as ‘a list of goals that undoubtedly **will** bring happiness when completed’.
 I was too dependent on _ideas_ of what happiness _should be_ and was ignoring what I really felt in the process.

 There are times when, even after meticulous completion of todo-list items, I feel down for some reason.
 Maybe I wanted to accomplish more, maybe someone was a dick to me, maybe I was a dick to someone, maybe it's just a mysterious hormone fluctuation.
 Sometimes, all it takes to bring my mood up are compassion and _a permission_ to feel bad.

 There are also times when I did a lot of prep work, read articles by bestselling authors and listened to podcasts, made a model of myself and a plan how to improve my life; discussed and validated this plan with other people.
 But when I start executing, it feels like a grind and leaves me unmotivated.

 At that point, I usually concluded that my plan is flawed and I need to improve it.
 Or I'm not following the plan well enough bacuse I'm a lazy asshole and I need to figure out how to motivate me first.

-Recent therapy helped me to get out of my bubble a little and understand that I didn't give enough credit to the direct experience and my actual (vs. best guess) feelings.
-It's like I was learning to ride a bicycle only by reading a guide.
+Recent therapy helped me to get out of my bubble a little and understand that **I didn't give enough credit to the direct experience** and my actual (vs. best guess) feelings.
+It's like I was learning to ride a bicycle only by reading some physics textbooks.

 If you're like me, the overanalysing type, it can take a while to understand.
 This doesn't mean that planning and analysis are unnecessary, I will still do them.
 But I will err on the side of (validation through) action.

 I can formulate the main thought as **update your model with your actual experience; plan for raw experience inputs and corrections early and throughout the plan**.
+<br><br><br><br>

 I'm applying this newly learned principle for my hobbies/vocations search: I'm searching for things to do besides my day job, and start with no idea of what I could be doing.